-1 INTRODUCTION 3
+1 INTRODUCTION .
+3

 2 GENERAL PRINCIPLES OF DETERMINATION OF REMUNERATION OF DIRECTOR

-AND N MEMBERS OF EXECUTIVE MANAGEMENT 3
+AND N IEMBERS OF EXECUTIVE MANAGEMENT .
+3

-3 REMUNERATION POLICY FOR DIRECTORS 4
+3 REMUNERATION POLICY FOR DIRECTORS .4

-4 REMUNERATION POLICY FOR MEMBERS OF EXECUTIVE MANAGEMENT 7
+4 REMUNERATION POLICY FOR MEMBERS OF EXECUTIVE MANAGEMENT .7

-4.1 Fixed annual base remuneration 7
+4.1 Fixed annual base remuneration .7

-4.2 STI (cash bonus) 7
+4.2 Short-term variable remuneration (annual performance bonus in cash) .7

-4.3 LTI (warrants) 8
+4.3 Long-term incentive (warrants) .
+8

-4.4 Recovery of variable remuneration 9
+4.4 Recovery of variable remuneration .9

-4.5 Pension and other fringe benefits 9
+4.5 Pension and other fringe benefits .9

-4.6 Duration of agreements and terminations provisions 9
+4.6 Duration of agreements and terminations provisions 10

-5 DEVIATIONS FROM THE REMUNERATION POLICY 0
+5 DEVIATIONS FROM THE REMUNERATION POLICY 10